-Despite severe need and higher health risks, people with intellectual disabilities are often denied health services and die on average 16 years sooner than the general population.
+Despite severe need and higher health risks, people with intellectual and developmental disabilities (IDD) are often denied health services and die on average 16 years sooner than the general population.
 When Special Olympics Washington athletes have access to needed health services and resources, they are able to get the most out of their sports performance, education, employment, and all other aspects of life.

 The Healthy Communities program aims to provide year-round health and fitness opportunities to SOWA athletes through partnerships, fitness and wellness opportunities, and training healthcare professionals to provide inclusive health services.

-By focusing on wellness opportunities, follow-up care, access and education, SOWA and its partners are creating communities where athletes have every opportunity to reach their optimal health to perform at their best on the competition field.
+By focusing on wellness opportunities, follow-up care, access, and education, SOWA and its partners are creating communities where athletes have every opportunity to reach their optimal health to perform at their best on the competition field.

 Fit 5 is based on three simple goals: